The Best Guide To Monte Alban, Mexico

 The Pyramids

 An interesting fact about these pyramids is how they differ from the Egyptian pyramids.
 While in that ancient land, the Egyptians buried their rulers and other prominent citizens inside the pyramids, Mesoamerican pyramids were used for many utilitarian purposes.
-The pyramids of Monte Alban were used as palaces and temples; altars were used for human sacrifice.

 Tombs

 The tombs at Monte Alban are believed to be the origin of the Day of the Dead festival.
-The wealthy citizens of the city were buried alongside their belongings here, with objects made from gold, silver, jade, and stone.
-This helped archeologists determine the identity of the dead.
-The tombs were built extremely well and sealed to prevent deterioration.
-When the scientists initially found them, the tombs were completely intact.
+The city’s wealthy citizens were buried alongside their belongings here, with objects made from gold, silver, jade, and stone.

 The Day of the Dead tradition is believed to have originated from what was found in the tombs of Monte Alban.
 The celebration includes dancing, drinking, eating, and parades.
 During the festivities, the living place food and other gifts on gravestones.
-Today, the Mexican tradition to celebrate the dead happens every year at the very end of October.

 Monte Alban Mexico